-Subsequent to December, 31, 2009, the Compensation Committee awarded restricted stock under our 2008 Equity Participation Plan to our Named Executive Officers, except for Mr. Dimitriadis.
-The restricted stock compensation was awarded as part of the bonuses awarded to our Named Executive Officers for services rendered in 2009.
+(1) The restricted stock compensation was awarded as part of the bonuses awarded to our Named Executive Officers for services rendered in 2009.
 The restricted stock vests ratably over a three-year period with the first date of vesting being the anniversary of grant date for Ms. Shelley-Kessler and Messrs.
-Malin and Stokes, and will vest ratably over a five-year period with the first date of vesting being December 31, 2010 for Ms. Simpson.
-The following table provides detail regarding these restricted stock awards:
+Malin and Stokes, and vests ratably over a five-year period with the first date of vesting being December 31, 2010 for Ms. Simpson.